 Mean score of companies in the Transport Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Uber reported total carbon emissions of approximately 16,118,688,000 kg CO2e, primarily from Scope 3 emissions related to the use of sold products.
-This figure represents a significant portion of their overall emissions, which also include Scope 1 emissions of about 1,712,000 kg CO2e and Scope 2 emissions of approximately 82,042,000 kg CO2e.
+In 2023, Uber reported total greenhouse gas emissions of approximately 16,118,688,000 kg CO2e from Scope 3, specifically from the use of sold products.
+This follows a trend of emissions reporting where, in 2022, the company recorded about 12,738,630,000 kg CO2e in the same category.
+For Scope 1 emissions, Uber's total was about 1,712,000 kg CO2e, while Scope 2 emissions reached approximately 82,042,000 kg CO2e.
 Uber has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2040.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2021 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030 from a 2021 baseline.
 Additionally, Uber plans to cut Scope 3 emissions from the use of sold products by 34% per service kilometre within the same timeframe.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions per service kilometre by 2040.
-These commitments align with industry standards and reflect Uber's dedication to addressing climate change through substantial emission reductions.
-The company is also a signatory of the Climate Pledge, reinforcing its commitment to sustainability and environmental responsibility.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions by 2040.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect Uber's dedication to addressing climate change through significant emissions reductions across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents